-- Introduce investigation of properties claiming the use of recycled or alternate sources of supply and, if the claims are valid, provide a Council approved sign at no cost to the property owner verifying the inspection and alternate use; - Commence monitoring water consumption at residential properties on a quarterly basis and formally approach property owners where savings in treated water consumption are not shown or other unusual consumption is indicated requesting an explanation; - Mail out to all residential properties connected in the affected area one or two shower timers to be used to encourage residents to reduce the period of time spent showering. - Write to all businesses (including motels, schools and other institutions) in the affected area to support them with water audits.
+Introduce investigation of properties claiming the use of recycled or alternate sources of supply and, if the claims are valid, provide a Council approved sign at no cost to the property owner verifying the inspection and alternate use;

+- Commence monitoring water consumption at residential properties on a quarterly basis and formally approach property owners where savings in treated water consumption are not shown or other unusual consumption is indicated requesting an explanation; - Conduct more frequent meter reading of high water users to encourage greater conservation. - Mail out to all residential properties connected in the affected area one or two shower timers to be used to encourage residents to reduce the period of time spent showering; - Write to all businesses (including motels, schools and other institutions) in the affected area to support them with water audits.